limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 All Keybinds are rebindable<br/>
 All features can be disabled in config file located at `Dyson Sphere Program/BepInEx/config/`.
 By default everything is enabled.

+This mod is fully compatible with [Galactic Scale 2](https://dsp.thunderstore.io/package/Galactic_Scale/GalacticScale/)<br/>
 This mod is fully compatible with [Nebula Multiplayer Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/)<br/>
 **Important Note: Nebula Multiplayer mod itself is `NOT` required.
 I only need its API plugin, which is separate.**

 More features might come in the future.
 If you have any feature you would like to see added, [message](#feedback-and-bug-report) me on Discord

+## Support me
+If you want to support my work you can [donate](https://paypal.me/kremnev8).<br/>
+If you want other means to support me, you can [message](#feedback-and-bug-report) me on discord about it.

+## Feedback and Bug Report
+Feel free to contact me via Discord (Kremnev8#3756) for any feedback, bug-reports or suggestions.

 ## Installation
 ### With Mod Manager